Getting started with Nextflow¶

 You should see nextflow update and print the following:

-Similarly, if you are using a shared resource, you may also consider including paths to where software is stored and can be accessed using the NXF_SINGULARITY_CACHEDIR
+Similarly, if you are using a shared resource, you may also consider including paths to where software is stored and can be accessed using the NXF_APPTAINER_CACHEDIR or the NXF_CONDA_CACHEDIR variables:

 Exercise

-as the folder where remote Singularity images are stored:
+Export the folder ~/.apptainer_cache as the folder where remote Apptainer images are stored:

 Executing a pipeline¶